-Hongkongers Return to the Streets for Half-Year March
+Huge Turnout for Hong Kong March on Half-Year Protest Anniversary

 “Nobody wants to see violence happen tonight, but it will depend on what the police are going to do.
 We’re just doing everything we can to protect our home.” says Ahjai, a 15-year-old protester who put on thick gloves in preparation for extinguishing tear gas canisters.

 As evening fell, protesters formed a front line on Des Vouex Road.
-They donned gas masks and sone crouched under a row of umbrellas while police phalanxes and a water cannon hovered nearby.
+They donned gas masks and some crouched under a row of umbrellas while police phalanxes and a water cannon hovered nearby.
 Police issued a statement warning protesters not to deviate from the pre-approved route and “to disperse after the procession” or action would be taken.

 It remains unclear how long protests that have now stretched into the winter will continue, or how far China’s central government will go to assert its grip on the enclave of 7.5 million people.